 How Can Facial Collapse Be Treated or Prevented?

 Adequate jawbone volume prevents facial collapse.
-If all your teeth are missing, implant overdentures help by stimulating the bone.
+If all your teeth are missing, implant overdentures prevent resorption by stimulating the bone.
 What can you expect with implant overdentures?

 - Implants—artificial tooth roots, usually made of titanium—are inserted in your jawbone.

-- Implants stimulate the bone and help prevent shrinkage and facial sagging.
+- Implants stimulate the bone and prevent shrinkage and facial sagging.

 - A full arch of denture teeth is attached to the implants.
 You’ll have a new smile and maintain your facial appearance.

 - With teeth solidly anchored, you’ll be able to chew and speak normally

 If you have dentures that rest on your gums, the pressure on the jawbone accelerates shrinkage.
 Implant overdentures relieve the pressure and stimulate the bone to prevent facial collapse.
 All-on-4® is a procedure that uses four implants to support a denture.
 Dr. Thomas will angle the two rear implants to increase contact with the bone and prevent the need for grafting.
 For details, read our All-on-4 dental implants page.

 If you have significant jawbone loss, Dr. Thomas will determine if the bone needs to be built up with grafting to support your implants.

 Request an appointment with Dr. Thomas to discuss your options for implant overdentures and preventing or treating facial collapse.